 When checking your skin for melanoma, perhaps you think of the dark mole on your back or the asymmetrical freckle on your chest.
-By assessing suspicious spots on your skin, you’re taking the first step to melanoma prevention.
+By assessing suspicious spots on your skin, you’re taking the first step to melanoma prevention and early detection.
 Whether you’re using the Ugly Duckling method or the ABC’s technique, it is important that you and your dermatologist perform a thorough skin examination, including places that might not normally come to mind.

 Listed below are places that you may not normally think of on your body where melanoma can develop, which will be checked during a skin exam.